woolfson-group/ccbuilder2/README.md

 [Wood CW and Woolfson DN (2017) CCBuilder 2.0: Powerful and accessible coiled-coil modelling, _Protein Science_. doi: 10.1002/pro.3279](http://dx.doi.org/10.1002/pro.3279)

 ### Contributing
 Contributions of any sort would be greatly appreciated.
-If you've found a bug or have a feature request, please post an issue here in GitHub.
+If you've found a bug or have a feature request, please post an issue here on GitHub.
 Even better, if you fancy fixing the bug or adding the feature yourself, fork the repository then make a pull request!

 #### Building and Running the Application Locally
 To run the application locally all you need is [Docker](https://www.docker.com/), the [Elm language toolchain](http://elm-lang.org/) and [Scwrl4](http://dunbrack.fccc.edu/scwrl4/) (a dependency of ISAMBARD).